kythyria/rp-digimon-rainwings/NOTES.md

 DS want to maintain the masquerade pretty hard, they really don't want any more criminals aware of digimon (or the public really, PR headache).

 Chosen Children or Digimon (need a name for those) thus have to keep under the radar themselves when in the human world.

+You can't be a spirit tamer AND a regular tamer at once.
+They both compete for the same resources and Bad Things happen if you run out of those.
+Rampages, random unconsciousness, the full monty.
+Especially since spirit evolution is more demanding: "taming" a spirit requires that you fill in the many components missing from the spirit with your own.
+Doing this is inherently jogress-like, which is why it doesn't spawn a mon but turn you into one.

+Spirits are sort of fossils of digimon.
+Lacking fundamental parts (think "event loop", for instance), they are inert objects unless attached to a human or digimon.
+This requires mental compatibility, like canon Agunimon really needs to be used by... well, someone as goggleboy-y as Takuya is.
+There's a very basic harness in a spirit's shrine, but it's not really enough for the spirit to *do* much.
+Compatibility comes in degrees, the more you have it the better spirit evolution works for you.